This Guide Memo describes a tuition grant program for children of faculty and staff and auditing privileges for Stanford University courses.

 a.
 Courses Available

 It is necessary to limit the audit privilege to lecture courses.
 Auditing is not feasible and will not be authorized for courses which involve individual instruction such as creative writing, acting, studio art, music practice, language practice (grammar or conversation), seminars, and courses with laboratories.

 b.
 Eligibility to Audit With Waiver of Fees

-The usual fee for auditing will be waived for faculty members and for spouses and same-sex domestic partners of faculty and regular employees, and also for regular employees when the course will improve the employee's efficiency on the job.
-The children of faculty and staff are not eligible to audit classes with a waiver of fees.
+The usual fee for auditing will be waived for faculty members and for regular employees, and also for regular employees when the course will improve the employee's efficiency on the job.

-Registration forms for auditing are available at the Student Services Center in Tresidder Memorial Union.
+Registration forms for auditing are available at the Student Services Center in Tresidder Memorial Union or on the Registrar's website.
 All auditors must obtain the course instructor's permission to audit.
 Staff employees must also obtain written permission from the department head stating that the course will improve the employee's effectiveness and that time off is approved if needed.
 All persons requesting to audit will be required to present their Stanford I.D. card at the time they register.